-Treat yourself to your favorite lunch after your graduate school interview (maybe In-N-Out or Chipotle?).
+Treat yourself to your favorite lunch after your graduate school interview.
 Pressure builds before these types of interviews and you should take the rest of the day to exhale and enjoy the peace that comes after the anxiety of the interview has lifted.

 You might find that you have unanswered questions after the interview.
 Don’t be afraid to ask them, as long as they would have been appropriate to ask during the interview.
 Email your interviewer or contact your program’s department head and explain that you’ve already been interviewed, but you still have one or two questions.
 It is their job to answer these questions, so don’t be shy.
 But, if you can manage, gather these questions and ask them all at once, preferably in one email.
 And do remember to be brief.

-If you have other interviews lined up, be sure to keep track of your various appointments.
+If you have other interviews lined up, don't let the outcome of one negatively affect the others.
+Regardless of your performance in past interviews, maintain confidence so that you can show your best in your upcoming ones.
+Additionally, be sure to keep track of your various appointments.
 A missed interview could very well be the catalyst that leads to your rejection from a program.
-It’s not easy to reschedule these appointments and a no-show could give the interviewer the idea that you are sometimes irresponsible with time management.
-You have heard this a million times before: arrive early to your interview (it can never be stressed enough).
-Traffic or parking issues are not the interviewer’s problem.
-Know where you’re going and map the route out ahead of time.
+It’s not easy to reschedule these appointments and a no-show could give the interviewer the impression that you are irresponsible with time management or careless about their school.

 Make note on your calendar when someone from admissions should respond to let you know if you’ve been admitted to your program of choice.
 Again, if you are applying to several different programs, the wait times can vary by months.
 Some programs also have rolling admissions, which means you may be notified of your admittance much earlier or later than other schools.

 It’s also a good idea to note when these admissions departments expect your response.
 It’s an unfortunate situation, but it’s possible that a program could require your answer before you even hear from other schools.
 Prioritize.
 Privately rank your top programs based on information you learned during your interviews.